What gets praised gets repeated

 Rate this quotes

-You know, “What gets praised gets repeated” is one of those simple truths that completely changes how you lead and motivate people.
-It’s not just a nice idea; it’s a fundamental law of human behavior that I’ve seen work time and again.
+Is one of those simple truths that completely changes how you lead and motivate people.
+It’s not just a nice idea, it’s a fundamental law of human behavior that I’ve seen work time and again.

 Share Image Quote: